colacbrr/colacbrr/README.md

 ## About

 Hey.
-I'm **Cristian-Adrian Colăcel**, a junior software engineer from Bucharest, currently finishing a **Master's in Information Systems at POLITEHNICA Bucharest**.
+I'm **Cristian-Adrian Colăcel**, an early-career software engineer from Bucharest, currently finishing a **Master's in Information Systems at POLITEHNICA Bucharest**.

-I build backend-heavy, product-shaped things that work end-to-end.
-My focus is **Python/FastAPI systems**, **applied AI and retrieval**, and **full-stack product prototypes**: the kind of stack where a well-designed API, a vector index, and a React dashboard all need to trust each other under the same Docker Compose file.

-My strongest near-term direction is **systems and integration engineering**: understanding how components connect, learning tools fast, and debugging across backend, frontend, data, and infrastructure boundaries.
-I also lean into **applied AI/ML engineering**: retrieval pipelines, model serving, MLOps workflows, and AI-backed products that run locally and behave predictably.
+I build backend-heavy, product-shaped systems that work end-to-end: **Python/FastAPI APIs**, **applied AI and retrieval pipelines**, **full-stack dashboards**, and infrastructure that can actually run under Docker Compose without ritual sacrifice.
+My strongest direction is **systems and integration engineering**, with a growing focus on **applied AI/ML engineering**, retrieval systems, model serving, MLOps workflows, and cloud-native architecture.

+---

+## Looking for

+Junior / graduate / internship roles where I can work on:

+- backend systems and APIs
+- applied AI/RAG products
+- data and ML engineering workflows
+- full-stack internal tools
+- systems integration across services, infrastructure, and product

 ---